Lasya-t07/pglife_project/README.md

 The web app is hosted at: https://lasya.free.nf/index.php It is fully responsive and operational on any device.
 Tech Stack: HTML, CSS, Bootstrap 5, JavaScript, AJAX, PHP, MySQL.
-As a component of my training for my internship in full stack web development in Internshala, I developed PG Life, a full stack web application.
-I created this web application using my understanding and the training's instruction, then I tweaked it to increase its functionality and user experience.
-PG Life is the online app's host.
-It works and responds flawlessly on all devices.
-Tech stack: PHP, MySQL, JavaScript, AJAX, HTML, CSS, Bootstrap 5.

 Features: